 In this piece, we take a look at the different types of contract termination and the processes required to follow.

 What is redundancy?

-Redundancy is when a role becomes obsolete, and therefore the person in the role is no longer required.
-In this situation, it’s reasonably safe to assume that both the company and the employee affected are not likely to be best pleased about the situation.
+Redundancy is when a role becomes obsolete and therefore the person in the role is no longer required by that organisation.

 There are several reasons as to why somebody may be made redundant.
 These include:

 - the company that employs the employee(s) ceases trading;

 - the company ceases trading from the location the employee is employed at;

 - there is a restructuring process within the company that leads to the employee’s job becoming surplus to requirements.

 Who is entitled to a statutory redundancy payment?

 Employees who were employed at a company for at least two years before they were made redundant are entitled to a statutory redundancy payment.